unknownicse27/reuse/experiments/README.md

 ## Analyzing Results
 ### Branch Coverage
-When the experiment is completed, ReuSE provides a line graph showing how many branches were covered in each time budget section through the 'report_coverage.py' program.
-If you run the command below, ReuSE returns the graph by creating a 'coverage_result.png' file in the same directory.
+When the experiment is completed, ReuSE provides a line graph showing how many branches were covered in each release through the 'calculate_coverage.py' script.
+If you run the command below, ReuSE returns the coverage in the terminal output.
 ```
-/reuse/benchmarks$ python3 calculate_coverage.py --benchmark grep ReuSE_TEST
+/reuse/experiments$ python3 calculate_coverage.py --program grep ReuSE_TEST
 ```

-If you want to return multiple results in a single graph, just list the names of the directories, such as:
+If you want to return multiple results, just list the names of the directories, such as:
 ```
-/reuse/benchmarks$ python3 calculate_coverage.py --benchmark grep ReuSE_TEST1 ReuSE_TEST2 ReuSE_TEST3 ...
+/reuse/experiments $ python3 calculate_coverage.py --program grep ReuSE_TEST1 ReuSE_TEST2 ...
 ```

 ### Bug-Finding